Emergency Dental Services

 Dr. Stout Has Seen It All

-With over 18 years of experience, Dr. Stout has handled pretty much every kind of dental emergency you can imagine — from simple repairs to more complex extractions and infections.
+With over 18 years of experience, Dr. Stout has handled pretty much every kind of dental emergency you can imagine — from simple repairs to more complex tooth extractions and infections.
 He’s calm, he’s direct, and he won’t make you feel embarrassed no matter how long it’s been since your last visit.
 Our team treats emergency patients the same way we treat everyone else: like a person who deserves real care.

 Questions About Dental Emergencies